 Patellar Tendonitis

 Patellar tendonitis, also known as “jumper’s knee,” can occur from a fall that puts excessive strain on the patellar tendon, which connects the kneecap to the shinbone.
-This injury is more common in athletes but can also happen during a slip and fall.
+This injury is more common in athletes, but it can also happen during a slip and fall.

 Meniscus Tear